 Tube feeding generally involves delivering a liquid feed through the nose (nasal tube) or stomach (gastrostomy tube).
 Feed types include expressed breast milk, infant formula or a specialised liquid feed.

-There are 2 types of nasal tubes - nasogastric (NG) tubes and nasojejunum (NJ) tubes.
+There are 2 types of nasal tubes - nasogastric (NG) tubes and nasojejunal (NJ) tubes.

 Nasogastric or NG tubes

-A soft polyurethane tube is put into your child's nose, and runs down your child's food canal (oesophagus) to their stomach.
+A doctor or nurse will put a soft polyurethane tube into your child's nose, this runs down your child's food canal (oesophagus) to their stomach.
 This type of nasal tube is called a nasogastric or NG tube.

 Will my child need an operation to have a nasal tube put in?